I like what I see, how do I know if you are available to shoot my wedding?

 What is a First Look ?

 A first look is when the Bride and Groom see each other on their wedding day, prior to the ceremony.
 This is primarily for picture purposes…and can be a great opportunity to get images that I might not otherwise be able to capture.
 It allows us more time to photograph the two of you together without being so rushed (and gives you more pictures!!)
-Sometimes, this may even be a necessity!
+Sometimes, this may even be a necessity depending on daylight savings time!
 Please read more about a First Look HERE

 What kind of equipment do you use and do you have backups?

 I shoot Canon everything and have backups for my backups!
 (Seriously…I’m just careful like that).
-I have two 5D Mark IV camera bodies, and shoot only Canon Professional L-series lenses (zooms and primes), two Speedlite 600 RT flashes as well as Alien Bee strobes and on-location battery packs.
-No, I do NOT believe that the equipment necessarily ‘makes’ the photographer…however I do take my job very seriously, and I rely heavily on my equipment to perform when I need it to, so for that reason, I only buy the best : )
+I have two 5D Mark IV camera bodies, and shoot only Canon Professional L-series lenses (zooms and primes), three Speedlite 600 RT flashes as well as Alien Bee strobes and on-location battery packs.
+No, I do not believe that the equipment necessarily ‘makes’ the photographer…however I do take my job very seriously, and I rely heavily on my equipment to perform when I need it to, so for that reason, I only buy the best of the best : )